RocketChat/rasa-kick-starter/README.md

 ```
 Acess http://localhost:3000/

-Create an `admin` user with the password `admin` and run the command:
+Create an `admin` user with the password `admin` and run the following command to create the RASA bot:

 ```sh
 python3 scripts/bot_config.py -an admin -ap admin -bn bot_rasa -bp bot_rasa -r http://localhost:3000